AlaskaAirlines/WebCoreStyleSheets/README.md

 Universally applicable selectors in cases where applying this style is not an appropriate responsibility of another selector.
 These selectors are typically considered UI trump cards as they may use the `!important` flag.

-To learn more about how the `!important` flag can be used with WCSS, please [see the api spec](https://alaskaairlines.github.io/OrionWebCoreStyleSheets/#variable-important).
+To learn more about how the `!important` flag can be used with WCSS, please [see the API spec](https://alaskaairlines.github.io/OrionWebCoreStyleSheets/#variable-important).

 (may define shape or layout without direct context to any element, component or object)